avwie/avwie.github.io/src/markdown/20210301_compositional_patterns_part_2.md

 }
 ```

-As can be seen, they are nearly identical, except for the `Key<C>` and `HasKey<C>` construct.
+As can be seen, they are nearly identical, except for the `ComponentKey<C>` and the fact that `Component` now has a type parameter `C`. construct.
 We only need to define the keys for the components like this:

 ```kotlin
 class Health(initialAmount: Int) : Component<Health> {